honojs/middleware/packages/auth-js/README.md

-# Auth js middleware for Hono
+# Auth.js middleware for Hono

-This is a [Auth js](https://next-auth.js.org) third-party middleware for [Hono](https://github.com/honojs/hono).
+This is a [Auth.js](https://authjs.dev) third-party middleware for [Hono](https://github.com/honojs/hono).

-This middleware can be used to inject the Auth js session into the request context.
+This middleware can be used to inject the Auth.js session into the request context.

 ## Installation